 California Electrical Training

-This Los Angeles vocational trade school provides online and offline courses for those planning to get into electrical work (not all courses are available online, as they require practical work).
+This Los Angeles vocational trade school offers online and in-person courses for those planning to enter electrical work (not all courses are available online, as they require practical work).
 Courses are offered in both English and Spanish.

 Career Development Institute, Inc.